RoelKroes/TBTracker-RX/README.md

 - LORA SETTINGS: Change the frequency and LoRa mode (currently I only tested mode 2)

 # Compile and run
 Compile, upload and run the sketch.
 Use the Serial Monitor to monitor the software.
 It will try to connect to one of your specified WiFi networks and show the IP-number it got.
-The IP-number will also show on the LCD display if you have one of those installed on your board.
+The IP-number will also show on the LCD display (if you have one of those installed on your board).

 # Using the web interface
 Just enter the ip-number in a browser and the web interface will show.
 From the web interface you can change the RX frequency and toggle the option to upload telemetry to Sondehub.
+The main webpage will autoload every 20 seconds and will show you which direction you need to go if you want to chase your balloon.

+# Work in progress
 This software is a work in progress.
-Use at your own risk.
+I made it to track my own balloons.
+Use it at your own risk, there are no guarantees.
 Let me know if you find it useful or not and as always don't forget to have fun.

 Roel.